LTM888/Sprint-Challenge--Advanced-CSS/README.md

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

+1. What is the difference between an adaptive website and a fully responsive website?
+Responsive websites respond to the size of the browser at any given point and Adaptive websites adapt to the width of the browser at a specific points
+2. Describe what it means to be mobile first vs desktop first.
+Mobile first just means that your design started off with mobile and then you move to desktop design after.
+3. What does font-size: 62.5% in the html tag do for us when using rem units?
+Give us the font of like 16 inch font that is easy for reader to read.

+4. How would you describe preprocessing to someone new to CSS?
+Well I would say that the preprocessor is like the middle man between the computer and text editor, it takes the short had version of our CSS and then compiles it to regular CSS for the browser to understand.
+5. What is your favorite concept in preprocessing?
+What is the concept that gives you the most trouble?
+Nesting is my favorite concept and mixins give me a little issues.

 ## Project Set Up

 Because you are using a preprocessor, there are two parts to setting up your project.
 Be sure to run through the git set up first and then set up the preprocessor.